agasior093/it-interview/README.md

 ### What is lambda?

+Lambda is an anonymous function, which can be used to provide implementation of functional interface.
+It can reduce amount of necessary boilerplate code, because you no longer have to create anonymous inner class.
+It also translates to faster application startup performance.
+Under the hood, lambdas are using invokedynamic bytecode instruction, which defer the selection of translation strategy until run time.
+Translation of lambda expression into bytecode is performed in two steps:
+- generate an invokedynamic call site (lambda factory), which when invoked returns an instance of Functional Interface
+- convert the body of the lambda expression into a method that will be invoked through the invokedynamic instruction

 ### What is `Stream`?

+- Sequence of objects that supports various methods, which can be pipelined to produce desired result.
+- Stream is not a data structure, instead it takes input from the Collection or I/O channel.
+- Stream don't change original data source.
+- Each intermediate operation is lazily executed and returns stream as result

 ### What kind of exceptions are in Java?
+- Checked exceptions - compile time exceptions, must be handled by programmer (`try...catch` / `throws`) or else compilation will fail.
+In most cases they represent external issues, like `FileNotFoundException` that can be recovered.
+- Unchecked exceptions - run time exceptions, can be thrown without catching.
+In most cases they represent programming error, like for example `NullPointerException`.
+- Errors - unchecked as well, thrown by JVM when something very wrong is happening, most likely unrecoverable, like for example `OutOfMemory`

 ### What is the difference between `&` and `&&`?